Q. What is a Friend of the Camden Highline?

 We like to meet everyone who donates to the project, and most people who donate like to meet us too!
-Until we have the capacity to be able to post tote bags, you need to collect it from the Camden Highline HQ, or at one of our regular events.
+Until we have the capacity to be able to post tote bags, you'll need to collect them from the Camden Highline HQ, or at one of our regular events.

 Q. What will you be spending donations on?

-We're using donations to help achieve the permissions (landowner approval, planning permission etc.) and helping fundraising the construction cost.
+We're using donations to help achieve the permissions (landowner approval, planning consent etc.) and for the construction cost.